csc301-2023-winter/project-10-daniel-t/deliverable-2/iteration-02-review.md

 In addition, we will continue holding regular in-group meetings every Thursday to keep everyone on the same page and facilitate productive discussions.
 We also plan to maintain our reporting process to our partner to ensure that we are meeting expectations and receiving feedback as needed.

 #### Q3(b).
 Integration & Next steps
 Front end would be working on building React, transfering the html blocks previously developed into single components in javascript, and then process the data accessed from backend database.
-We will also work on our UI design and improve responsiveness of our website.
+Front end will also work on the design of the UI, and responsiveness of the website.

+The backend subteam will continue working on the optimizations of searching algorithms, as well as collaborating with the frontend team and develop any further API that are needed.
+Another major task is to deploy the server on DCS and provide guidance to testing team to testify the APIs.

 ## Product - Review